 Why should I refer to a FAB Clinician?

-Our Certificated Members are either independently accredited CCABs in the UK, or are Diplomates or Fellows of the veterinary behaviour colleges in Europe, North America and Australasia.
+Our Certificated Members are either independently accredited CCABs in the UK, or are Diplomates or Fellows of the veterinary behaviour colleges in Europe, North America, South America and Australasia.
 This means they are assessed by organisations external to ours for at least degree-level knowledge in the field and a breadth of clinical skills in the requisite areas, with years of species-specific case experience in clinical behaviour practice.

 Moreover, our members are checked annually by our independent accreditors for their ongoing learning and evidence-based practice, needing to demonstrate they are maintaining a significant caseload working to the highest ethical standards as part of the vet-led team.
 They all are bound by our Code of Conduct, which is supported by a transparent disciplinary process.